Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 service can no longer communicate with the compute node.
 Azure Batch automatically tries to recover from such situations, but may not be able to on occasion.
-In these circumstances, you can delete the affected nodes with `pool delnode --all-unusable` and then resize back up with `pool resize` or recreate the pool.
+In these circumstances, you can delete the affected nodes with `pool nodes del --all-unusable` and then resize back up with `pool resize` or recreate the pool.

 ## <a name="task"></a>Job/Task Execution Issues